rzpersonal001-ship-it/web.post/wa-scheduler/README.md

 4.  **Configure Environment Variables:**
     - In your Vercel project settings, go to the "Environment Variables" section.
-    - Add all the variables from the `.env.example` file, including:
+    - Add all the variables from the `env.example` file, including:
         - `DATABASE_URL`: Paste the connection URL from your Neon/Supabase database.
         - `WHATSAPP_ACCESS_TOKEN`: Your token from Meta.
         - `WHATSAPP_PHONE_NUMBER_ID`: Your phone number ID.